+VI.A.1.a).(1).(b) The program must have a structure that

+promotes safe, interprofessional, team-based

+care.
+(Core)

-VI.A.1.a).(1).(b) The program must have a structure that promotes safe, interprofessional, team-based care. ^(Core) VI.A.1.a).(2) Education on Patient Safety Programs must provide formal educational activities that promote patient safety-related goals, tools, and techniques. ^(Core) ptimal patient safety occurs in the setting of a coordinated and working environment.
-VI.A.1.a).(3) Patient Safety Events Reporting, investigation, and follow-up of adverse events, near misses, and unsafe conditions are pivotal mechanisms for improving patient safety, and are essential for the success of any patient safety program.
-Feedback and experiential learning are essential to developing true competence in the ability to identify causes and institute sustainable systems- based changes to ameliorate patient safety vulnerabilities.
-VI.A.1.a).(3).(a) Residents, fellows, faculty members, and other clinical staff members must: VI.A.1.a).(3).(a).(i) know their responsibilities in reporting patient safety events at the clinical site; (Core) VI.A.1.a).(3).(a).(ii) know how to report patient safety events, including near misses, at the clinical site; and, ^(Core) VI.A.1.a).(3).(a).(iii) be provided with summary information of their institution's patient safety reports. ^(Core) VI.A.1.a).(3).(b) Fellows must participate as team members in real and/or simulated interprofessional clinical patient safety activities, such as root cause analyses or other activities that include analysis, as well as formulation and implementation of actions. ^(Core) VI.A.1.a).(4) Fellow Education and Experience in Disclosure of Adverse Events
+VI.A.1.a).(2) Education on Patient Safety

+Programs must provide formal educational activities that promote patient safety-related goals, tools, and techniques.
+(Core)

+Background and Intent: Optimal patient safety occurs in the setting of a coordinated interprofessional learning and working environment.

+VI.A.1.a).(3) Patient Safety Events

+Reporting, investigation, and follow-up of adverse events, near misses, and unsafe conditions are pivotal mechanisms for improving patient safety, and are essential for the success of any patient safety program.
+Feedback and experiential learning are essential to developing true competence in the ability to identify causes and institute sustainable systemsbased changes to ameliorate patient safety vulnerabilities.

+VI.A.1.a).(3).(a) Residents, fellows, faculty members, and other clinical staff members must: VI.A.1.a).(3).(a).(i) know their responsibilities in reporting patient safety events at the clinical site; VI.A.1.a).(3).(a).(ii) know how to report patient safety events, including near misses, at the clinical site; and, (Core) VI.A.1.a).(3).(a).(iii) be provided with summary information of their institution's patient safety reports.
+(Core) VI.A.1.a).(3).(b) Fellows must participate as team members in real and/or simulated interprofessional clinical patient safety activities, such as root cause analyses or other activities that include analysis, as well as formulation and implementation of actions.
+(Core) VI.A.1.a).(4) Fellow Education and Experience in Disclosure of Adverse Events Patient-centered care requires patients, and when appropriate families, to be apprised of clinical situations that affect them, including adverse events.
+This is an important skill for faculty physicians to model, and for fellows to develop and apply.
+VI.A.1.a).(4).(a) All fellows must receive training in how to disclose adverse events to patients and families.
+(Core) VI.A.1.a).(4).(b) Fellows should have the opportunity to participate in the disclosure of patient safety events, real or simulated.
+(Detail)† VI.A.1.b) Quality Improvement VI.A.1.b).(1) Education in Quality Improvement